 The status of the existing radio-determination satellite service (RDSS) allocations is different from one region to another one:

 - secondary in Region 1 (footnote No. 5.371), and also primary in countries listed under No. 5.400.
-Nevertheless, countries where RDSS is secondary are subject to No. 5.399 (no harmful interference shall be caused to, nor protection shall be claimed from, stations of the radiolocation service).
+Nevertheless, countries where RDSS is secondary are subject to No. 5.399 (harmful interference shall not be caused to, nor protection claimed from, stations of the radiolocation service).
 For both the primary and secondary allocations RDSS use is subject to agreement obtained under No. 9.21.

 - primary in Region 2